oSoc14/SoLoMIDEM_usecase_Cityroute/README.md

 These can all be installed by just running the following command from the source folder.

+    # currently this repo contains all node modules
+    # this command in not needed
+    # removing the node modules and configuring the correct dependencies is planned
     npm install

 The GoogleMaps package is included in the lib folder due to some changes to its source code.